 It’s no secret that Brendan and his uncle Steven have been appealing the convictions since 2011.
 There might have been a moment of confusion over whether or not Brendan was actually released- despite the rejection of his appeal in June 2018.
 A US federal court ordered that he should be released from prison.

 That led to Manitowoc County prosecutors appealing the federal court’s decision, which was granted then heard on September 26, 2017.
-The US Supreme Court has declined to take up the case and will not review whether his confession was voluntary.
+The U.S. Supreme Court has so far refused to take his case.

 Let’s rewind to August 2016.
 A year and a half after Part 1 was released, a federal magistrate, William Duffin, granted Dassey’s petition for writ of habeas corpus, which allows an individual to claim that their detention or imprisonment is unlawful.

 Dassey’s confession was indeed deemed as involuntary by Duffin, with Wisconsin given three months to decide whether to retry or release him.
-The State of Wisconsin decided to appeal the ruling, saying in a statement that it was “coerced by investigators and that no one reasonable court could have concluded otherwise, is wrong on the facts and wrong on the law.”
+The State of Wisconsin appealed the ruling, claiming the confession was “coerced by investigators and that no one reasonable court could have concluded otherwise, is wrong on the facts and wrong on the law.”
 In episode five, this moment plays out from the point of view of those involved.

 While Zellner Visits The Avery Property, Steven’s Brother Takes A Personal Phone Call